medic/cht-docs/content/en/apps/features/supervision/_index.md

 ### Deployment Case Study
 [Muso](https://www.musohealth.org), a leading community health organization and major contributor to the CHT, has implemented ”360º supervision”, achieving some of the lowest child mortality rates in sub-Saharan Africa.
 This model provides dedicated mentorship and supportive supervision to CHWs tailored to each CHW's particular strengths and challenges.
 A key theme of our human-centered approach was the idea of using data to improve one-to-one supervision, rather than using analytics to replace Supervisors.
 Read more about findings from a recent [randomized controlled trial](https://medic.org/stories/new-study-precision-supervision-and-personalized-feedback-dashboards-improve-chw-performance-in-mali/).
 {{% /pageinfo %}}

+## User Management
+Supervisors are able to set up users in the CHT without contacting a system administrator.
+They can **create** new CHW user accounts or **replace** CHWs on an existing device.

+When _creating_ a new user account, Supervisors fill out the necessary details, including the CHW's phone number, from their own device.
+They can do this while offline, but must sync before the actual user account is created.
+Once the Supervisor syncs, the CHT will send an SMS to the new CHW with a link that enables them to start using the app.

+When _replacing_ a CHW, Supervisors access the existing device and provide details about the new CHW.
+The new CHW can start using the app immediately, even while offline, and will see all of the existing household data.
+Once the new CHW syncs, the records on the server will be updated to reflect the new CHWs details.
+This can be used to manage both CHW and CHW supervisor roles.